randyf333/AI-ApplicationsProject/README.md

 2. Local density features matter.
 KDE-based features, such as `kde_density_m2` and `kde_grid_count`, were repeatedly ranked in the top positions.
 These variables summarize how concentrated recent crashes are, which again reflects the importance of spatial clustering.

 3. Weather effects are meaningful across models.
-The attention network emphasized atmospheric conditions:
+The attention network emphasized atmospheric conditions (Humidity, Wind direction, Weather Clean Rain).
-+ Humidity
-+ Wind direction
-+ Weather Clean Rain

 Weather does not appear uniformly as strong as spatial context in trees, but the neural network clearly learned that micro-environmental conditions shape risk.

 4. Traffic signs and intersection structure elevate risk.
 Two indicators emerged strongly: Stop sign present and traffic signal present.
 These variables may capture busy intersections, decision points, and conflict zones, where driver error is more likely.